Theodore Sturgeon: Great Depression and the war years

-He sold his first story in 1938 to the McClure Syndicate, which bought much of his early work.
-At first he wrote mainly short stories, primarily for genre magazines such as Astounding and Unknown, but also for general-interest publications such as Argosy Magazine.
+Sturgeon initially had a somewhat irregular output, frequently suffering from writer's block.
+He sold his first story, "Heavy Insurance", in 1938 to the McClure Syndicate, which bought much of his early work.
+It appeared in the Milwaukee Journal on July 16th.
+At first, he wrote mainly short stories, primarily for genre magazines such as Astounding and Unknown, but also for general-interest publications such as Argosy Magazine.
 He used the pen name "E. Waldo Hunter" when two of his stories ran in the same issue of Astounding.
 A few of his early stories were signed "Theodore H. Sturgeon".